These resampling functions are focused on various forms of time series resampling.

 The index to compute resampling indices relative to, specified as a bare column name.
 This must be an existing column in

-, this is commonly a date vector, but is not required.For
+sliding_index(), this is commonly a date vector, but is not required.For

-, it is required that this is a Date or POSIXct vector.
+sliding_period(), it is required that this is a Date or POSIXct vector.

 The

-must be an increasing vector, but duplicate values are allowed.
+indexmust be an increasing vector, but duplicate values are allowed.
 Additionally, the index cannot contain any missing values.- period

 The period to group the

-for the full list of options and further explanation.- every
+indexby.
+This is specified as a single string, such as"year"or"month".
+See the.periodargument ofslider::slide_period()for the full list of options and further explanation.- every

 A single positive integer.
 The number of periods to group together.